If you are new to rock tumbling, we recommend you read this article with some basic hints and tips.

 Tumblers can be used to polish a range of material - not just rock - so they are useful for a wide range of uses from rock polishing, jewellery making, glass mosaic work, etc. Good quality tumblers will last a lifetime if well looked after and so are a good investment in your hobby.
 One of the beauties of Tumbling is you cant really get it completely wrong - you will make mistakes but these will rarely be irretrievable and you can learn from these and improve results.

 Selection of Material: Careful selection of Rocks will provide the best finished results - cracked or very sharp rocks may be best removed or broken/roughly shaped before starting (wear appropriate safety equipment before attempting this).
 Rocks of similar hardness and mixed sizes will work best.
+Include some small rocks to help carry the grit efficiently to the whole load - use a range of sized rock up to about half the diameter of the barrel ensuring all rocks move freely as the barrel turns.

 Setting Up - Load the barrel around 2/3 full with rocks and add just enough water to reach the rocks (rainwater is best if possible).
 The Barrel must always be at least half full and no more than 3/4 full.
 If your load is too small or you have lost some volume in stage 1 or 2, you can add plastic pellets to make up volume.
 Make sure the Lid and Recess is completely clean before closing the lid.
 Sit the barrels on the Tumbler and turn on.
 It is wise to watch for a short time and check there are no leaks and the barrel is rotating well before leaving the unit to run continuously for around 6-7 days (you can check every 24 hours if you like).